curegit/sc4-my-sim-tool/README.md

 `add <name> <gender> <sign> <image_path>`
 Add a new Sim to the list.
 <image_path> is absolute or relative.
-The image format must be JPG, PNG, GIF, EXIF, TIFF or BMP.
+The image format must be JPG, PNG, GIF, EXIF, TIFF, or BMP.

 `remove <index>`
 Remove a specified Sim from the list and delete its image file.